biscofil/laravel-submodels/readme.md

 }
 ```

 On the other side, each sub model can add the `appendedFillable` PRIVATE property that contains the list of fillable parameters.
 This list will be merged with the list of the parent class.
+The same happens for the `appendedCasts` array.

 ``` php
 class AdminUser extends User{